 - MAF 68 - parish summaries for England and Wales between 1866 and 1988

 - MAF 410 - county summaries from 1993

 - MAF 408 - parish summaries from 1989

 A complete transcript of the 1801 returns together with references to the 1790s returns has been published by the List and Index Society.
 You can find a copy of Home Office Acreage Returns Lists and Analysis in List and Index Society volumes 189, 190 and 195, in The National Archives' Library.

-Summaries for Scottish parishes are held by the National Archives of Scotland.
+Summaries for Scottish parishes are held by the National Records of Scotland.